154th New York Infantry Regiment: Training and initial deployment

-The majority of the men of the regiment coming from south central and southwestern New York were native-born and from a farming background.
+Most men of the regiment coming from south central and southwestern New York were native-born and from a farming background.
 (Note: Between 25 and 30 percent of the U.S. Army were foreign-born during the rebellion, but only 11 percent of the 154th were.
-In addition, whereas roughly 48 percent of the U.S. Army in that time were farmers or farm laborers, 74 percent of the 154th were.).
+In addition, whereas roughly 48 percent of the U.S. Army in that time were farmers or farm laborers, 74 percent of the 154th were.)
 There were some rivermen and canal men, however, who had worked the rivers canals between the Great Lakes and the industrial centers of Pittsburgh.
 There were even a handful of Great Lake sailors who had sailed all around the Old Northwest.

 On Tuesday, September 30, 1862, the 154th left the state and was assigned to the 1st brigade, 2nd (Steinwehr's) division, XI corps, which was stationed during the fall of 1862 in Northern Virginia in the vicinity of Centerville.
 They missed the battles at Antietam and Fredericksburg.

 The regiment went into winter quarters with the corps at Stafford, VA in December 1862.
 From Tuesday, January 20 through Saturday January 214, 1863, the regiment slogged up and down the Rappahannock during Burnside's infamous Mud March.